sh1boot/sh1boot.github.io/_posts/2025-08-04-experimental-riscv-instruction-compression.md

 throwing it in here because it fills a niche.
 The immediate operand is the bit index to test and to branch on.

-Some instructions I jsut made up to fill in gaps while I didn't want to think about it.
+Some instructions I just made up to fill in gaps while I didn't want to think about it.

 ```